polymonster/pmfx-shader/readme.md

 Single .pmfx file can contain multiple shader functions so you can share functionality, you can define a block of [jsn](https://github.com/polymonster/jsn) in the shader to configure techniques. (jsn is a more lenient and user friendly data format similar to json).

-Simply specify vs, ps or cs to select which function in the source to use for that shader stage.
-If no pmfx: json block is found you can still supply vs_main and ps_main which will be output as a technique named "default".
+Simply specify `vs`, `ps` or `cs` to select which function in the source to use for that shader stage.
+If no pmfx: json block is found you can still supply `vs_main` and `ps_main` which will be output as a technique named "default".

 ```c
 pmfx: